xeolabs/xeoengine-book/creating_component_types.md

-# Creating Component Types
+# Creating a New Component Type

 We can extend xeoEngine's component classes to create our own custom component types.
 The basic [Component](http://xeoengine.org/docs/classes/Component.html) class has various template methods which we can override in our component class to hook it into xeoEngine.

 Let's start simple, with a custom component that renders a torus with a color that we can dynamically update.
 Then in subsequent sections, we'll create versions of the component that plug into the various other bits of xeoEngine component functionality.

-## Creating a New Component Type
+## Creating the Component

 The source code for our first component is shown below.
 You can also run it live [here](http://xeoengine.org/examples/index.html#extending_customComponent_basic).